Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/force_time.png
     :width: 80%

-    Upper graph : Force as a function of time on the actin-bead.
-Lower graph : distance between beads (distance between traps + displacement of bead from the trap center) as a function of time.
+    Upper graph : Force as a function of time on the actin-beads.
+Lower graph : distance between beads (distance between traps + displacement of beads from the trap center) as a function of time.
 First part of each graph (green curve, yellow back) represent the approach phase.
 Middle part (orange on white) is the relaxation phase, and right part (blue on pale yellow) is the retraction.
-Shown data is a subsample of around 1 every 1000 points of acquired data.
+Shown data is a subsample of around 1 of every 1000 points acquired.
 We can see on the second graph that the bead displacement on their respective trap is small compared to the dissplacement of the trap and justify the approximation of a probe bead speed equal to the probe trap speed.

 Retraction part